Enobong (Anna) Branch

 Branch spoke to the greater need for community and connection while we are physically isolated; watch now and learn more about the goals of the #RCommunity initiative.

-Branch recently participated in the AAAS 45th Annual Forum on Science & Technology Policy; watch now to learn more about her scholarly take on the challenges to diversifying science.
+Branch participated in the AAAS 45th Annual Forum on Science & Technology Policy; watch now to learn more about her scholarly take on the challenges to diversifying science.

 Rutgers Today’s article on Branch showed how the first senior vice president for equity is uniquely prepared to inspire change across the university.
 Read now.

 Branch recently participated in the ASU+GSV Summit; watch now to learn more about how higher education can accelerate equity.